supaglue-labs/supaglue/docs/docs/platform/notification-webhooks.md

 Another potential security hole is what's called replay attacks.
 A [replay attack](https://en.wikipedia.org/wiki/Replay_attack) is when an attacker intercepts a valid payload (including the signature), and re-transmits it to your endpoint.
 This payload will pass signature validation, and will therefore be acted upon.

 To mitigate this attack, Supaglue includes a timestamp for when the webhook attempt occurred.
-Our libraries automatically reject webhooks with a timestamp that are more than five minutes away (past or future) from the current time.
-This requires your server's clock to be synchronised and accurate, and it's recommended that you use [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) to achieve this.
+Our libraries automatically reject webhooks with a timestamp more than five minutes away (past or future) from the current time.
+This requires your server's clock to be synchronized and accurate, and it's recommended that you use [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) to achieve this.

 Supaglue uses an underlying webhook framework called Svix.
 Look more about how to validate the signature of webhook events in their [docs here](https://docs.svix.com/receiving/verifying-payloads/how).

 ## More information

-You can read our [Listening for Webhooks tutorial](../tutorials/listen-for-webhooks) to go more in-depth on consuming webhook notifications.
+You can read our [Listening for Webhooks tutorial](../tutorials/listen-for-webhooks) to go more in-depth guide on consuming webhook notifications.